azriel91/ops_ux/src/state_visibility.md

 * Need overall execution plan steps.
 * Additional steps discovered at runtime are "sub-steps".
-* Duration elapsed is essential.
+* Elapsed duration is essential.
-* Accurate estimated duration remaining is nice, but difficult to provide.
+* Accurate estimated duration remaining is nice, but can be difficult to provide.